 - “I’m in this terrible situation right now.
 Why don’t you write to me so you can get involved in my problems.”

 You know who responds to these kind of ads?
 Nobody.

-I don’t like to turn away a lot of people and I don’t like to get a lot of mail, so I just let people self-select out.
+I don’t like to turn away a lot of people and I don’t like to get a lot of mail, so we just let people self-select out.

-In my case, I will just write “LGBT queer friendly” household in line one.
-That will usually do the trick.
-Other phrases like “diverse races, nationalities and cultural backgrounds welcome” or “social justice activists” or “people with disabilities” may also change who will respond to my ad.
+We have found that if you write “LGBT queer friendly” at the top of the page, that will usually do the trick.
+Other phrases like “diverse races, nationalities and cultural backgrounds welcome” or “social justice activists” or “people with disabilities” may also change who will respond to an ad.

 The Sleepy Girl Secret Special Screening Method

-I’ve had a lot of success screening people on Facebook.
-When someone responds to my ad, if they sound promising to me, I will write back and send a link to my Facebook page or ask for their Facebook ID and then send them a friend request.
-Then I click on their profile picture and scroll through all the profile pics they have ever posted.
+We’ve had a lot of success screening people on Facebook.
+When someone responds to my ad, if they sound promising to me, we will write back and send a link to my Facebook page or ask for their Facebook ID and then send them a friend request.
+Then we click on their profile picture and scroll through all the profile pics they have ever posted.